paradissimon/GuitarAmplifier/README.md

 The DXF layout in the Spice folder can be opened with the free QCad software which can be downloaded at http://www.qcad.org/en/qcad-downloads-trial

-The schematic file can be works Linear Technology LTSpice electronic simulator.
-Its availabe at http://www.linear.com/designtools/software/
+The schematic file works with Linear Technology's LTSpice electronic simulator available at http://www.linear.com/designtools/software/

 The Photo folder contains some pictures of the actual build.
 I took the aluminium enclosure, cab and speaker out of an existing Line6 Spider III small guitar amplifier.
 The output transformer is a custom one salvaged from another amplifier.
 I guess any single-ended 5W/10W output transformer designed for EL84 tubes should be ok; mine has an input impedance of around 6000 ohms.
 The Line6 speaker is 4 ohms; use proper output tap for other speaker impedances.